kcaisley/frida/docs/analysis_migration.md

 2. validates the required tables and columns;
 3. executes named jobs in dependency order;
 4. renders requested plots;
-5. writes result tables as CSV;
-6. writes `analysis_manifest.json` containing provenance, parameter digests, scalar metrics, warnings, and artifact paths;
-7. returns an `AnalysisReport`.
+5. returns an `AnalysisReport` containing the normalized runs, numerical results, and requested plot paths.

-Raw acquisition files remain the source of truth.
-Derived array data is stored as CSV rather than NPZ or pickle.
+Raw scan CSV files and their scan-level `manifest.json` remain the source of truth.
+Numerical analyses remain in memory and do not create derived CSV or JSON files.
+Plotting writes image files only when a plot job explicitly requests them.

 ## Second phase: mechanical package move